Sandpainting: Sand carpets

 Hekelgem, 1973 was the centenary year of the craft of "Old Zandtapijt".
-The hotels and cafes would employ artisans to strew ornate sand pictures in unfixed coloured sands on the tiled floors of their premises to encourage passing tourists to halt and enjoy local hospitality on their way towards Brussels.
+The hotels and cafes would employ artisans to strew ornate sand pictures in unfixed colored sands on the tiled floors of their premises to encourage passing tourists to halt and enjoy local hospitality on their way towards Brussels.
 Roger de Boeck, born in 1930, was a well-respected exponent of this craft, who used glue to fix his sand pictures to a suitable base selling them to visitors to his atelier.
 In addition to biblical scenes, his finest works included a portrait of Queen Elizabeth 1953, and US president John Kennedy, in the early 60s.
-This craft continues, and a booklet to celebrate the centenary was published on 1 February 1973.
+This craft continues, and a booklet to celebrate the centenary was published on February 1, 1973.